0x1CA3/AdbNet/README.md

 Now AdbNet will now try to connect to the vulnerable android device.
 If it fails to connect, try another IP.

+If you manage to connect to a device, now you can check if you are really connected by using the 'devices' command.

+< Warning! > You can only be connected to one device! at a time, to kill the sessionsm use the 'killall' command! < Warning! >
 ```

 # Installation/How To Run